22 Sep ELS profiled in Business Monthly

 “I was driving up the Bitterroot when I saw one of those hand-hewn log homes with the flat fronting that had been stained the color of concrete,” Morgenstern said.

-He started experimenting, applied for a patent in 2001 and finally received one this year.
-Now, his young company has done $1 million in gross sales in a year, has completed six custom-built homes and has another six in the works, one of which will be featured in the 2006 Parade of Homes in Whitefish.
+He started experimenting, applied for a patent in 2001, and finally received one this year.
+Now, his young company has done $1 million in gross sales in a year, has completed six custom-built homes, and has another six in the works, one of which will be featured in the 2006 Parade of Homes in Whitefish.

-Morgenstern’s EverLog Systems supplies the hardware and materials for the concrete logs, and also delivers and wrecks old buildings, but actual production of the logs is contracted to Missoula Concrete Construction – a business Morgenstern owned and operated for 25 years before selling it to Douglas Bauer in 2000.
+Morgenstern’s EverLog Systems supplies the hardware and materials for the concrete logs and also delivers and wrecks old buildings, but the actual production of the logs is contracted to Missoula Concrete Construction – a business Morgenstern owned and operated for 25 years before selling it to Douglas Bauer in 2000.
 Morgenstern continued to work for the company as general manager for four more years before striking out on his own last year.

-It was hard at first to find business partners, but he ultimately found four: his son, Jack Morgenstern, Bauer, Tim Robertson and Stewart Hansen.
+It was hard at first to find business partners, but he ultimately found four: his son, Jack Morgenstern, Bauer, Tim Robertson, and Stewart Hansen.
 They raised about $250,000 to start the company.
 They decided to name the company EverLog Systems rather than Concrete Log Systems because people automatically think that concrete logs must be cold and dreary.
 But now, people who see their finished product do a double take when they hear the logs are made of concrete.